onzfonz/comp227/src/content/2/en/part2b.md

 }
 ```

-The placeholder text stored as the initial value of the `newNote` state appears in the `input` element, but the input text can't be edited.
+The placeholder text stored as the initial value of the `newTask` state appears in the `input` element, but the input text can't be edited.
 The console displays a warning that gives us a clue as to what might be wrong:

 ![provided value to prop without onchange console error](../../images/2/7e.png)